MSG Sphere at The Venetian to cost $1.2B plus

 The AECOM estimate was part of the contractual process of setting the incentive benchmark for establishing the general contractor’s fees.

-Investors showed their disapproval, with MSG’s stock price plunging 9 percent, $26.10, to $267.33 a share on volume 10 times the daily average.
+Investors showed their disapproval, with MSG’s stock price plunging $26.10, or 9 percent, to $267.33 a share on volume 10 times the daily average.

 During the call, executives reiterated plans to spin off the company’s professional sports teams, the New York Knicks of the NBA and the New York Rangers of the NHL, to help finance costs.